LuisAlejandro/movie-box/README.md

 - **GH_TOKEN:** The GitHub token generated above.
 - **TRAKT_ID:** The Client ID you got from creating a Trakt.tv app.
 - **TRAKT_USERNAME:** Your Last.fm username.
+- **MOVIE_BOX_MODE:** Select the box mode from three options.

+  * `movies`: This

 ## 🕵🏾 Hacking suggestions

   - You can set up CI on Travis if you want to modify this Github Action.
-You just have to configure the evironment secrets as environment variables on travis.
+You just have to configure the environment secrets as environment variables on travis.
 A build will be triggered on every push for the `develop` branch.
+Careful, your gist will be updated.
   - You can also test the script locally with Lando and Docker.